 As with all colds it is important that babies get enough fluids.
-As long as your baby is able to eat normally with their cold than the amount of breast milk or formula that your baby is getting should be enough fluid.
+As long as your baby is able to eat normally with their cold then the amount of breast milk or formula that your baby is getting should be enough fluid.

 Feeding times can be very difficult when caring for a sick baby due to congestion.
 To help make things easier for your little one offer more frequent feedings as your sick infant may eat less at a time.
-It also helps to take periodic breaks during the feeding to allow your baby some breathing time.
-If they still are having a difficult time breathing than you can use saline drops (salt water) to help loosen up the mucus and then you can suck it out with a rubber bulb syringe or nose aspirator.
+It also helps `o take periodic breaks during the feeding to allow your baby some breathing time.
+If they still are having a difficult time breathing then you can use saline drops (salt water) to help loosen up the mucus and then you can suck it out with a rubber bulb syringe or nose aspirator.

 There is only so much that you can do when caring for a sick baby to help them feel better.
 The very best medicine though is some TLC from mom and dad.

 Things to Avoid When Caring for a Sick Baby

-As seems to usually be the case with babies there many things that you’ll want to avoid when caring for your sick infant.
+As often seems to be the case with babies there many things that you’ll want to avoid when caring for your sick infant.

 Cough and cold medicine should never be used for infants and young children.
 Topical salves and vaporizer additives are also not recommended as they can create breathing problems in infants and young children.
 You also don’t want to give any Tylenol or Motrin to a child that is dehydrated or vomiting continuously.

 Second, be sure that what you use to prop the mattress up is under the bottom of the mattress and not directly under the child to prevent any chance of suffocation.
 Also, don’t tip the mattress up too much or your little one will slide down.